Évelyne Trouillot: Early life

 Left-to-right: Lyonel, Évelyne, Michel-Rolph, and Jocelyne Trouillot in front of their home in Port-au-Prince, Haiti.

 Évelyne Trouillot was born in Port-au-Prince, Haiti, January 2, 1954.
 She was the daughter of Ernst Trouillot and Anne-Marie Morisset.
 Her brother Lyonel is also a writer; her sister Jocelyne is a writer and academic.
 Her brother Michel-Rolph was an anthropologist and academic.
 The Haitian historian Henock Trouillot was her uncle.

 Career

 After completing secondary school, she left for the United States, where she studied languages and education at the university level.

 In 1987, Trouillot returned to Haiti, where she teaches French at the State University.
 In 2002, Évelyne, her daughter Nadève Ménard, and her brother Lyonel, founded Pré-Texte, a writer's organization that sponsors reading and writing workshops.

 Her work has been translated into German, English, Spanish, and Italian and has been published in magazines in Cuba, France, Mexico, and Canada.

 Tracy Denean Sharpley-Whiting called Rosalie l’infâme "A wonderful contribution to the corpus of Francophone women writers in the Caribbean".

 Awards and honours

 In 2012, Trouillot received the Canute A. Brodhurst Prize for short fiction from the magazine The Caribbean Writer.

+Her novel Désirée Congo, translated by M. A. Salvodon, was shortlisted for the 2025 Warwick Prize for Women in Translation.